klara-zaskalanova/english-for-designers/04-voice-tone-style/index.md

 **Honest:** I strive to be straightforward.
 I am learning how to say no and how to express even the negative opinions in polite way.
 I reckon everyone deserves honesty.
 Beating about the bush or making excuses is just wasting ones time.

-**People-Pleasing (unfortunately):** When getting to the point, I tend to over explain the reasons and all the circumstances that led to my decisions.
+**People-Pleasing (unfortunately):** When getting to the point, I tend to over explain my reasons.
+And all the circumstances that led to my decisions.
 (Subconsciously, of course.)

   <!-- The other side of my honesty is that I sometimes don't know the border line...I sometimes don't know how to serve the information in appropriate way -->